Find Affordable College Courses

 On average, public policy graduates from Regent take out $28,720 in student loans while working on their Bachelor's Degree.

-Vanderbilt University did quite well in this year’s ranking of the most popular places for public policy students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit school with a large student population.
+Vanderbilt University ranked #7 on this year’s Most Popular Public Policy Bachelor’s Degree Schools in the Southeast Region list.
+Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.

 Of the 35 students majoring in public policy at Vanderbilt, 37% are male and 63% are female.